wilkensonio/CSC229-PAL-PLAN/week2/README.md

+# CSC229 PAL Session Plan - Week 2

+## Week-2 :: 2/1 and 2/2

-# Pushing Java Code to GitHub using VSCode or IntelliJ IDEA
+## Pushing Java Code to GitHub using VSCode or IntelliJ IDEA

-### Week-2 :: 2/1 and 2/2

 ## Using Visual Studio Code (VSCode):